 Enterprise DevOps and cloud transformation allows Insitu, an integrated information and technology organization, to collect, process and share data globally.

 Insitu is a wholly owned subsidiary of The Boeing Company and a pioneer in unmanned aerial aircraft systems.
 The ability of its aircraft to travel for miles and collect data across austere environments has made the company a natural fit for the U.S. Department of Defense.
-However, the company now sees an opportunity to bring their technology to the commercial sector.
-The benefits of Insitu’s data collection and processing capabilities are immense for industries like oil and gas, rail transportation and utilities.
+However, the company saw an opportunity to bring their technology to the commercial sector.

 "INEXA cloud becomes a method of communication, a method of movement, a method of analysis of your content and the success has been the fact that it's getting used globally right now," Thakkar said.